v923z/micropython-ulab/docs/manual/source/ulab-programming.rst

 .. code:: python

-   import ulab
+   from ulab import numpy as np
    from ulab import user

    user.some_function(...)

 This separation of user-defined functions from the rest of the code ensures that the integrity of the main module and all its functions are always preserved.
-Even in case of a catastrophic failure, you can easily clone ``ulab`` anew, and start over.
+Even in case of a catastrophic failure, you can exclude the ``user`` module, and start over.

 And now the function: